sherman205/lapa/src/content/recipes/TomatoAvocadoSalad/index.md

     - Feta cheese, crumbled
     - ¼ cup non-refined sunflower oil
     - ¼ cup seasoned rice vinegar
-    - ¼ teaspoon salt
+    - ¼ teaspoon sea salt
-    - ¼ teaspoon pepper
+    - ¼ teaspoon ground black pepper
 instructions:
     - Mix the cucumber and onion in a large bowl.
 Season with a little salt.
 It is especially important to salt the cucumbers separately from the dressing, since they will absorb that saltiness and improve the flavor of the salad.
     - Add the rest of the vegetables to the bowl.